nandurijv/Hack4Cause-4.0/README.md

 # h4cdemo
-this is a demo website for Hack4Cause Event.
+This is a demo website for Hack4Cause Event.